Cardisk/serjson/README.md

 To populate it you simply have to call **add_node(Serializable &obj, Object &json)** with all the objects you want to save.

+If you don't need to store some complex objects, you can also store "primitive" data types like number and strings.
+You still need to construct a `json::Node`, then you can just call **add_node(Node &obj, Object &json)**.

 When you are ready to save the data, just call **write(Object &json)** and it will create/open the file provided and store your objects inside.